 Many large cheese producers sell decent Parmesan.

-Is the flavor as complex as genuine Parmigiano-Reggiano?
+Is the flavour as complex as genuine Parmigiano-Reggiano?

 You be the judge: buy both and taste them side by side.